godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

 So we get a 3x4 matrix there, with the first column filled with 1s.
 What can we do with this matrix?
-It is a Transform, so we can do everything we can do with Transforms, basically translate, rotate and scale.
+It is a Transform, so we can do everything we can do with Transforms (basically translate, rotate and scale).
 We could also multiply transforms to have more complex transforms.
 Remember, "bones" in Godot are just Transforms over a group of vertices.
 We could also copy Transforms of other objects there.
-So lets rotate our "upperarm" bone:
+So let's rotate our "upperarm" bone:

 ::